FASTING & ABSTINENCE FAQ

 Centuries ago, the Church, using the Power of the Keys (“Whatever you bind on earth will be bound in heaven.”
 Mt 16:9), chose one particular food from which we can abstain without inordinate difficulty.
 It is simple to remember to avoid meat on a day of abstinence.
 In the modern world, we have all sorts of healthy food, other than meat, to choose from.

-Are all the faithful obliged to fast
+Are all the faithful obliged to fast and abstain?

 Our Church obliges only those from 14-59 years of age to fast and abstain on designated days.
 Many people over 60 choose to continue to observe the Church’s regulations, which they and their families consistently practiced throughout their lives.
 Similarly, young children will eat the food that is served in the household.